 - Buy, sell, or hold?: Analysts think investors should stand pat on Papa John's International with four of six analysts rating it hold.
 While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.

 - Revenue forecasts: On average, analysts predict $301.7 million in revenue this quarter.
 That would represent a rise of 7.5% from the year-ago quarter.

 - Wall Street earnings expectations: The average analyst estimate is earnings of $0.47 per share.
 Estimates range from $0.44 to $0.52.

 What our community says:

-CAPS All-Stars are solidly behind the stock, with 88.7% awarding it an outperform rating.
-Most of the community backs the All-Stars, with 84.9% assigning it a rating of outperform.
-Fools feel positively about Papa John's International and haven't been shy with their opinions lately, logging 110 posts in the past 30 days.
+CAPS All-Stars are solidly behind the stock with 89% giving it an "outperform" rating.
+The community at large backs the All-Stars with 84.1% awarding it a rating of "outperform."
+Fools are gung-ho about Papa John's International and haven't been shy with their opinions lately, logging 107 posts in the past 30 days.
 Despite the majority sentiment in favor of Papa John's International, the stock has a middling CAPS rating of three out of five stars.

-Papa John's International's profit has risen year-over-year by an average of 8.3% over the past five quarters.
+Papa John's International's income has fallen year over year by an average of 10.1%.
 Revenue has now gone up for three straight quarters.